Heather Edelson wins Hennepin County Board seat in special election

 Edelson replaces Chris LaTondresse, who left the board in September to lead a St. Paul-based housing nonprofit.

 Edelson won't get much of a break from campaigning.
-The District 6 seat is one of three on the county board up for election in November.
+The District 6 seat is one of four on the county board up for election in November.

 Edelson and Simonetti have signaled they will run again for the seat in the fall.
 That could also mean competing in a summer primary, given the previous interest in the seat.